W3Techs

 Technologies > Site Elements > ETag > Strong ETag > by Content Languages

-Usage of Strong ETag broken down by content languages
+Usage of Strong ETag as site element broken down by content languages

 This diagram shows the percentages of websites using Strong ETag broken down by content languages.
 See technologies overview for explanations on the methodologies used in the surveys.